 I’ve just transferred SDL Trados Studio 2014 onto a brand new work machine.
 If you’re also planning on retiring your old computer and setting up a new one, I hope you’ll find these instructions useful.
-I decided to leave Studio 2009 and 2011 behind, but you can follow these steps to transfer them too.
+[2018.
+Edited to add: I followed these instructions to transfer Studio 2017 to a new computer.]

 1. Download and install Studio on your new computer

-Go to www.translationzone.com > My Account > My Downloads and download Multiterm Desktop and Studio.
-Install both of them.
-Run Studio and when you’re asked to activate it, just keep it in the 30-day Demo mode for the time being.
-Don’t run Multiterm until you’ve activated your license (see the end of this post).
+Go to www.sdltrados.com > Login > Downloads and download Studio and Multiterm Desktop.
+Install both of them (I usually install Studio first).
+Run Studio in the 30-day trial mode for the time being without activating your license.
+Trial mode is actually a fully functioning Studio Professional version.
+And wait until you’ve activated your Studio license before opening Multiterm (see the end of this post).

 The downloaded version of Studio doesn’t include any Cumulative Updates, so it’s important to go straight to Help > Check for Updates and follow the instructions there.